The closing date for applications is Tuesday, 30 September, at 15:00 (Helsinki, Finland / UTC/GMT +3 hours / Eastern European Summer Time).

 - They do not have a doctoral degree.
 A researcher must not already be in possession of a doctoral degree at the deadline of the application call.
 Researchers who have successfully defended their doctoral thesis but who have not yet formally been awarded the doctoral degree are not eligible to apply.

 - They hold a Master’s degree or an equivalent degree in relevant discipline for HAIF.
-Possible disciplines include computer science, ICT engineering, materials engineering, biomedical engineering, digital humanities, law, philosophy, philosophical ethics and health sciences.
+Possible disciplines include computer science, nursing or health sciences, materials engineering and biomedical engineering.
 The total grade of the Master’s degree must be at least on the level good.
-An applicant, whose Master’s degree is not completed when the application period ends, can apply.
-In this case, the applicant must complete the Master’s degree and provide degree certificates and transcripts by the Friday, 16 May, at 15:00 (Helsinki/Europe).
+An applicant, whose Master’s degree is not completed when the application period ends, cannot apply.
 The certificates will be checked.

 - Mobility rule: Applicants must not have resided or carried out their main activity (work, studies, etc.) in Finland for more than 12 months in 36 months immediately before the deadline of the application call.
 Compulsory national service, short stays such as holidays, and time spent as part of a procedure for obtaining refugee status under the Geneva Convention are acceptable and do not breach the mobility rule.